 - ·Maintain 'Standard Met' of school facilities in good repair on the California Dashboard - ·Maintain 'full implementation and sustainability' of parental involvement in the evaluation, approval, and monitoring of the district and school site plan for student achievement on the California Dashboard Self Reflection Tool and Parent Survey - ·Maintain 'full implementation and sustainability' of family engagement on the California Dashboard Self Reflection Tool and Parent Survey - ·Maintain 'full implementation and sustainability' of parental involvement in how the district and school promotes parent participation in programs for unduplicated students and individuals with exceptional needs - ·Maintain school attendance rates above state average.
-CCHS 2020 attendance rate for all pupils was at 96.4%. - ·Improve chronic absentee rate for student with special needs (22%), and maintain chronic absentee rates below state levels for all pupils (9.2%), socioeconomically disadvantaged students (10.3%), and English learners (10.7%) - ·Improve dropout rate for students with special needs, and maintain the dropout rate below state levels for all pupils (3%), socioeconomically disadvantaged students (3.2%) and English learners (11.1%).

-- Improve 'Low' status graduation rate for students with special needs (74.1%). - ·Maintain 'High' to 'Very High' graduation status for all pupils (95.6%), socioeconomically disadvantaged students (95.3%), and English learners (90.9%) - ·Maintain 'Low' suspension status and expulsion rates for all pupils and subgroups. - Improve student sense of safety and school connectedness.
-October 2020 surveys indicate that 84.2% of pupils and 88% of parents have a sense of school safety and school connectedness.
+CCHS 2021 attendance rate for all pupils was at 96.8%. - Improve chronic absentee rate for student with special needs 2021 (20.5%), and maintain chronic absentee rates below state levels for all pupils (10.1%), socioeconomically disadvantaged students (11.1%), and English learners (20.06%) - ·Improve dropout rate for students with special needs (10.7%), and maintain the dropout rate below state levels for all pupils (3.1%), socioeconomically disadvantaged students (3.4%) and English learners (8.4%). - Improve 'Low' status graduation rate for students with special needs (82.1%). - ·Maintain 'High' to 'Very High' graduation status for all pupils (94.3%), socioeconomically disadvantaged students (93.7%), and English learners (87.9%) - ·Maintain 'Low' suspension status and expulsion rates for all pupils and subgroups. - Improve student sense of safety and school connectedness.
+October 2021 surveys indicate that 84.2% of pupils and 76.7% of parents have a sense of school safety and school connectedness.

-Metric/Indicator Baseline/Actual Outcome Expected Outcome California School Dashboard Priority 1 (c): School facilities are maintained in good repair.
-California Dashboard Self Reflection Tool & Facilities Inspection Tool Standard Met Instances Where Facilities Do Not Meet The "Good Repair" Standard (Including Deficiencies And Extreme Deficiencies)1 Standard Met California School Dashboard Priority 3(A)(a): Parental involvement and family engagement, including efforts the school district makes to seek parent input in making decisions for the school district and each individual school site California Dashboard Self Reflection Tool & Parent Survey Standard Met Full Implementation and Sustainability The school's current strength is the active participation of families in the evaluation, approval, and monitoring of the district and school site plan for student achievement.
-Parents surveys were administered in October 2020 to 954 parents.
-The results of these surveys indicate that 96.2% of parents agree the school/district seeks input from parents in making decisions for the school.
-Standard Met Full Implementation and Sustainability California School Dashboard Priority 3(B) Family engagement may include efforts by the school district California Dashboard Self Reflection Tool & Parent Survey Standard Met Full Implementation and Sustainability
+Metric/Indicator Baseline/Actual Outcome Expected Outcome California School Dashboard Priority 1 (c) School facilities are maintained in good repair.
+California Dashboard (no new dashboard indicator for 2021) Facilities Inspection Tool "Good Repair" Maintain Standard Met on the California Dashboard Attain 'Exemplary' status on the Facility Inspection Tool Priority 3(A) Parental involvement and family engagement, including efforts the school district makes to seek parent input in making decisions for the school district and each individual school site 2021 California Dashboard Self Reflection Tool & Parent Survey Standard Met Full Implementation and Sustainability The Cesar E. Chavez High Schools current strength is the active participation of families in the evaluation, approval, and monitoring of the district and school site plan for student achievement.
+Parents surveys were administered in November 2021 to 798 parents.
+The results of these surveys indicate that 97.4% of parents agree the school/district seeks input from parents in making decisions for the school and district.
+Standard Met Full Implementation and Sustainability Priority 3(B) Family engagement may include efforts by the school district and each individual school site to apply research-based practices, such as welcoming families into the school community, engaging in effective two-way communication, supporting pupil success, and empowering California Dashboard Self Reflection Tool & Parent Survey Standard Met Full Implementation and Sustainability Parent Surveys November 2021 Standard Met Full Implementation and Sustainability